Permanence (album): Background

-Stuart Richardson stated in 2019 that the album was written during the period Watkins' trial was going on.
+Stuart Richardson stated in 2019 that the album was written while Watkins' trial was ongoing.

 Production

 When asked about what influences his song writing, Rickly replied with "Films [and] Novels.
 I think music is always aching for two things: narrative and visual pacing.
 The narrative is the job of a good singer or a truly visionary producer.
 The visual is often overlooked.
-That's why our album is so design heavy."
+That's why our album is so design heavy".

 Permanence was mixed by Dave Fridmann and produced by Richardson and Alex Newport.

 Release

 On 30 June 2015, Permanence was announced for release.
 On 6 July, "Addition" was released as a single.
 "Addition" was released to radio on 17 August.
 A day later, "Permanent Sunlight" was released as a single.
 Permanence was made available for streaming on 21 September.
 The album was released through Collect Records on 25 September.
 In October and November, the band went on a tour of Europe.